Our travels in Iceland.

 Against all rational explanations we have now had three bike trips there (just don’t ask - our answer won’t make any sense!).
-May 2015 was a traditional cycle touring on-road trip on the coastal roads, and having survived this one intact, we made subsequent trips in September 2016 and 2017 that were more bikepacking oriented, with our time spent mainly in the interior highlands.
-For us being in the highlands became the real drawcard, although most cyclists who go to Iceland seem to ride the 1300km Ring Road or Route 1 around the circumference of the island.
+May 2015 was a traditional cycle touring on-road trip on the coastal roads.
+Having survived this intact, we made subsequent trips in September 2016 and 2017 that were more bikepacking oriented, with our time spent mainly about the interior highlands.
+For us, the highlands became the real drawcard - although most cyclists who go to Iceland opt to circumnavigate the island on the 1300km Ring Road or Route 1.

 Pushing against a scything headwind on the endless Sprengisandur.